Last updated August 2018 | Words and photos by Vietnam Coracle

 Route: Lang Chanh→Hanoi (via Mu & May waterfalls) | Distance: 190km [MAP]

-From Lang Chánh it’s only 20km south on Road 15 until you meet the Ho Chi Minh Road at Ngọc Lặc.
-The Ho Chi Minh Road has quickly become famous among motorcyclists.
-It’s one of Vietnam’s most ambitious engineering projects: the road runs 1800km north to south along the Trường Sơn (Annamite) mountain range, which is the ‘spine’ of Vietnam.
-Construction has almost finished along the entire stretch.
-The road is well-made, sees little traffic and passes through some fantastic scenery.
-The first 50km north of Ngọc Lặc is among the most scenic; it goes straight through Cúc Phương National Park.
-Read my full guide to the Ho Chi Minh Road HERE.
+After half an hour of pretty rural scenery on QL15, the Ho Chi Minh Road from Ngoc Lac is wide, fairly well maintained, and fast.
+The Ho Chi Minh Road has become famous among motorcyclists.
+It’s one of Vietnam’s most ambitious engineering projects: the road runs nearly 2,000km north to south along the Trường Sơn mountain range, which is the ‘spine’ of Vietnam.
+Many sections of the road still see little traffic and much of it passes through some fantastic scenery.
+The first 50km north of Ngoc Lac is among the most scenic: it goes straight through Cuc Phuong National Park, threading through a jungle-clad limestone karst valley.

-Thanh Hóa Province is one of a handful of places in Vietnam that’s famous for a delicacy called Nem Chua.
+On the Ho Chi Minh Road between Ngoc Lac and Cuc Phuong National Park, look out from signs by the roadside from nem chua Thanh Hóa.
+Thanh Hoa Province is one of a handful of places in Vietnam that’s famous for this delicacy.
 I had a hard time translating this for a friend who wanted to know what it was before eating it.
-I settled on ‘Pork Sashimi’.
+I settled on ‘pork sashimi’.
 It may not sound appetizing, but this little snack is full of subtle flavours and very delicate.
-Nem Chua is a kind of raw, cured pork patty – but that doesn’t do it justice.
+Nem chua is a kind of raw, cured pork patty, but that doesn’t do it justice.
 They come in small, bite-sized portions wrapped in banana leaves.
 The pink patty has a fragrant aroma of garlic and chilli.
 The flavours – sweet, sour, salty and spicy – combine with the smooth texture of the meat to make it very moreish.
-From Lang Chánh to Ngọc Lặc you can find Nem Chua hanging in green bundles by the side of the road.
-A bundle costs around 20,000VNĐ ($1), but you’ll want more than one!
-Nem Chua from Thanh Hóa Province is the best I’ve tasted.
-This is the perfect road-side snack.

 - Sapa-Sin Ho Scenic Motorbike Loop